April 18, 2005

 Partial hedges and contingent positions

-In situations when the market is very oversold, or the quality of market action appears to be improving, but the overall Market Climate remains unfavorable, I periodically establish “contingent” call positions.
+Conversely, in situations when the market is very oversold, or the quality of market action appears to be improving, but the overall Market Climate remains unfavorable, I periodically establish “contingent” call positions.
 These “contingent” positions are useful when there is a reasonable probability that the quality of market action will improve and force us to remove our hedges after a market advance has already occurred.
 One of the elements of good risk management is to match contingent liabilities (things that you're forced to pay out if a particular event happens) with contingent assets (things that deliver value if that particular event happens).
 In March 2003, contingent call positions were an important element of our investment stance, when it became evident that the quality of market action was improving despite fresh lows in a number of market indices.

 It's important to recognize that the options market has operated very well during panics, including October 1987, and in numerous instances since.
 Still, because I occasionally receive “doomsday” questions about the markets, I've included some institutional details and my own views here.
 All of the options used by the Hussman Funds are exchange traded and backed by the Options Clearing Corporation (OCC).
 The OCC is in turn backed by the creditworthiness of its Clearing Members (major U.S. financial institutions) and carries a lien on securities, margin deposits and funds maintained in Clearing Members accounts to the extent specified in the OCC's rules (see www.optionclearing.com for details).
 The OCC requires margin deposits by its Clearing Members, and carries a separate Clearing Fund.
 While various financial institutions may, on their own, face risks related to their own option positions or over-the-counter option exposures, I believe that an OCC default is highly improbable, as is a failure relating to exchange-traded options.
 Even if an OCC default were to occur, and neither the Federal Reserve nor other financial institutions were willing or able to ensure its solvency, the potential loss to the Hussman Funds would be limited to the extent that the Fund's options were “in-the-money,” which rarely represents more than a few percent of Fund value.